-When fate steps in and brings together two high school seniors from opposite sides of the track, it's something crazy/beautiful in this sexy, fun and energetic story of first love.
+When fate brings together two high school seniors from opposite sides of the tracks, it's something crazy/beautiful.
 Nicole (Kirsten Dunst) is the 17-year-old troubled daughter of a wealthy congressman who never met a rule she didn't break.
-Carlos (Jay Hernandez) is a grade A student with big dreams who endures a two-hour bus ride every morning to attend high school in an upscale L.A. neighbourhood.
-Their innocent flirtations quickly develop into passionate love, but Nicole's self-destructive behaviour threatens their relationship and puts Carlos' promising future in jeopardy.
-Will their intense passion keep them together despite the objections of their families or will Carlos be forced to plan his future without Nicole?
-Surprises lie at every turn in this wildly seductive and critically acclaimed drama.
-Written by
+Carlos (Jay Hernandez) is a grade A student with big dreams who endures a two-hour bus ride every morning to attend high school in an upscale L.A. neighborhood.
+Their innocent flirtations quickly develop into passionate love, but Nicole's self-destructive behavior threatens their relationship and puts Carlos' promising future in jeopardy.
+Will their intense passion keep them together despite the objections of their families or will Carlos be forced to plan his future without Nicole?Written by

 21 of 22 people found this review helpful.

 Was this review helpful to you?